Glenn Stok developed automated phone systems for over 35 years as CEO of Stok Software, Inc. He has a Master's Degree in Computer Science.

 When I search the Internet to research the dangers of radiation from cordless phones, I find many negative reviews claiming that it's dangerous because it can cause cancer and other health issues.

 However, when I examine these articles closer, I find no reference to a real-life author or only a first name.
 I also see many spelling errors, which indicate low-quality content written by non-professionals.

 Cordless phones use much less power than cellular phones because they have a limited range and need to be near the base.
-So if there is any concern, it would be more about mobile usage and not cordless systems used in the home.
+So if there is any concern, it would be more about cellular mobile usage and not cordless phones used in the home.

-"Economy" is an automatic mode that is used when a handset is close to the base so that it emits less RF radiation.
+"Economy" is an automatic mode that emits less RF radiation when the handset is close to the base.
 It's usually indicated with "ECO" on the display.
 The reduced power requirement also extends battery life, extending talk time per charge.